 Dr. Jennifer Sweeton, neuroscientist, clinical and forensic psychologist, best-selling author, and expert on trauma, talks with Ray Barrett from Telehealth Certification Institute about neuroscience and telemental health services.
 Dr. Sweeton offers her passion and unparalleled insight about how mental health professionals can activate neurological processes with clients using various telemental health platforms.
 She will both shock and inspire you with her insight about services and the ways that clients can benefit from them.

 As telehealth becomes a more established practice for both clinicians and their clients, the convenience of it opens many doors to both the busy and the disabled.
-However, as we shift more attention to telehealth practice and develop that as an option to clients, it's important to understand the ways that cyber communication can affect both the relationship and individual.
+However, as we shift more attention to telehealth practice and develop that as an option for clients, it's important to understand the ways that cyber communication can affect both the relationship and the individual.
 While telehealth appointments offer many advantages to clients and clinicians, understanding the limitations of them, and the nuance of how they affect bonding and trust is key to developing trust and the ability to help your clients.
 People act differently, depending on their setting, and that is especially true when placed against the semi-anonymity of the internet.

 Hyper Personal Effect Theory